Pvt. Albert Joseph DuBois

 and filled the sky.
 They landed at

-noon and lined up, in a straight line, near
+noon to be refueled, and lined up in a

-On April 9, 1942, Albert and the other tank crews of A Company were ordered to destroy their equipment.
-They had been surrendered to the Japanese.
+On April 9, 1942, Albert and the other tank crews of A Company were ordered to destroy their equipment, because they had been surrendered to the Japanese.
 The members of A Company made their way to Mariveles at the southern tip of Bataan.
 It was from there that Albert began what would become known as the Bataan Death March.

 As a Prisoner of War, Albert was held first at Camp O'Donnell.
 The worst thing about the camp was the burial detail.
 On an average day, fifty American prisoners had to be buried.